 The rolls of those receiving disability payments through Social Security have been on the rise for about 20 years and now number close to 9 million people.
 As policymakers debate the pros and cons of the program, economists are researching what would be the optimal disability insurance program run by the government.
 In this 4-minute video, economist David Wiczer talks about a study he and a colleague undertook.
 It shows that the ideal program would be not much more generous than what we already have.
 Their work also shows that everybody benefits from the program – even those who are not disabled – because the insurance encourages people to take on dangerous jobs from which we all benefit.

 At one time or another, many of the major countries around the world had monetary systems based on a gold standard—currency that could be redeemed, at least in part, for gold.
 But not a single country does so today.
 The U.S. and many other economies abandoned the gold standard more than 40 years ago.
 Still, advocates of a gold standard periodically call for its return, saying that it would curtail or prevent inflation.
 St. Louis Fed economist David Andolfatto explains the gold standard and discusses its pros and cons.

 Unlike central banks in most other countries, the Federal Reserve System has a regional structure.
 There's not just one bank in a headquarters city, but 12 Reserve banks spread across the country along with the Board of Governors in D.C.
 The regional Reserve banks not only provide services closer to the people who need them, but these banks ensure that the concerns of the people in their districts are heard in Washington.
 St. Louis Fed economist and economic historian David Wheelock explains the history and benefits of this unusual structure.

-Check back later for additional videos.
+Check back later for additional videos and podcasts.